k3nnywilliam/genoken/README.md

 Genoken is an open source bioinformatics software developed by Kenny William Nyallau.

-LICENSE:
+## LICENSE
-Please read the details of the distribution license.
+This software is distributed with MIT license, Please read the details in the License file.